awsdocs/aws-javascript-developer-guide-v2/doc_source/getting-started-browser.md

 1. Choose **Manage Identity Pools** on the console opening page\.

 1. On the next page, choose **Create new identity pool**\.
+**Note**
+If there are no other identity pools, the Amazon Cognito console will skip this page and open the next page instead\.

 1. In the **Getting started wizard**, type a name for your identity pool in **Identity pool name**\.